mrocklin/posort/README.md

     >>> sorted([1, 5, 2, 4, 3], cmp=evens_first)
     [4, 2, 5, 1, 3]

-Note in the example above that all of even numbers precede all of the odd numbers; `cmp` is satisfied.
+Note in the example above that all of even numbers precede all of the odd numbers; `evens_first` is satisfied.
 Also note that there are several possible solutions.
-For example we may want even numbers to precede odd numbers and, given extra freedom, smaller numbers to precede larger ones.
+In this case there are `12` possible solutions that all satisfy the comparator function.  `sorted` returns one at random.

 `posort`
 --------

+To obtain the solution `[2, 4, 1, 3, 5]` where numbers are sorted first by evenness and then by magnitude we can use the function `posort`.

 The `posort` function attempts to satisfy a sequence of comparator functions of decreasing precedence.

     >>> posort([1, 5, 2, 4, 3], evens_first, small_first)
     [2, 4, 1, 3, 5]

 The rule for even numbers dominates the rule for small numbers.
+Any number of comparator functions can be specified.

 Equivalent structures